ssnap03/bds/README.md

 # Descriptive Modeling and Clustering of Textual Data

-Instructions to run code :
+Instructions to run code (please use Eclipse IDE) :

 1. Clone this repository to your local machine :